 Junior Wells’ wailing harp lines became one of the iconic sounds of Chicago Blues, following the example of the men he most closely emulated, John Lee ‘Sonny Boy’ Williamson and ‘Little Walter’ Davis.
 Junior had several spells in Muddy Waters‘ band and a long informal partnership with Buddy Guy confirming his place in the top rank of Chicago Blues harp players.
-He had a fine Blues voice too and that would have made him a star if he had never blown a note.Born Amos Blakemore in Memphis in 1934, he learned to play harp with the help of another young player, Junior Parker.
+The man had an exceptional Blues voice too, and a passionate delivery that would have made him a big star even if he had never blown a note!Born Amos Blakemore in Memphis in 1934, he learned to play harp with the help of another young player, Junior Parker.
 Aged just 12, he went to Chicago, where he teamed up with Dave and Louis Myers, two young men up from Mississippi.
-They started off playing house-parties and by 1948 they were playing the clubs as ‘The Three Deuces’.
-They changed that to ‘The Three Aces’ and when they recruited jazz drummer Fred Below in 1950, they settled on ‘The Aces’.
+They started off playing house-parties and street-corners, and there are stories of them jumping on to streetcars to continue playing when the rain got heavy!
+By 1948 they were getting a reputation playing the Southside club scene as ‘The Three Deuces’.
+They changed that to ‘The Three Aces’, and when they recruited jazz drummer Fred Below in 1950 they settled on ‘The Aces’.
 They were one of the hottest bands around; with the Myers boys tight guitar and bass lines and Fred’s distinctive shuffle behind Junior’s soulful vocals and swaggering harp lines.

 Junior playing with the Myers Brothers, Willie Dixon and Elmore James;